LZMA-JS/LZMA-JS/readme.md

 The calls to compress() and decompress() are asynchronous, so you need to supply a callback function if you want to use the (de)compressed data.

-If the decompression progress is unable to be calculated, the on_progress() function will be triggered once with the value -1.
+If the decompression progress is unable to be calculated, the on_progress() function will be triggered once with the value <code>-1</code>.

 LZMA-JS will try to use Web Workers if they are available.
-If the environment does not support web workers, it will just do something else, and it won't pollute the global scope.
+If the environment does not support Web Workers, it will just do something else, and it won't pollute the global scope.

 But I don't want to use Web Workers